AidanRuck/CPE-322/Lab 5/README.md

-# Lab 5 - MahoMQTT
+# Lab 5 - Paho-MQTT
 ### *"I pledge my honor that I have abided by the Stevens Honor System" - Aidan Ruck*

 ## Introduction to the Lab